zig-gamedev/zig-gamedev/README.md

 Some of the sample applications are listed below.
 More can be found in [samples](samples/) directory.

 1. [simple raytracer](samples/simple_raytracer): This sample implements basic hybrid renderer.
-It uses rasterization to resolve primary rays and raytracing for shadow rays.
+It uses rasterization to resolve primary rays and raytracing (DXR) for shadow rays.

     <img src="samples/simple_raytracer/screenshot.png" alt="simple raytracer" height="200">